Parcours Tempo

 Module for personalising the study programme:

 Students receive individual support from a director of studies in the L1+ and Tempo programmes (study plans, career guidance).
-Appointment required.
-(More details on the following video)
+Two appointment required per semester.

 - Language or civilisation tutoring